LassoSoft/LassoGuide/source/server/datasource-setup.rst

       example configuration.

    :Windows:
-      The necessary client libraries should already be installed.
+      The required client libraries are pre-installed with the operating system.

 Configuring SQL Server